Mosaic: Ravenna

 In the 5th-century Ravenna, the capital of the Western Roman Empire, became the center of late Roman mosaic art.
 The Mausoleum of Galla Placidia was decorated with mosaics of high artistic quality in 425–430.
 The vaults of the small, cross-shaped structure are clad with mosaics on blue background.
 The central motif above the crossing is a golden cross in the middle of the starry sky.
 Another great building established by Galla Placidia was the church of San Giovanni Evangelista.
 She erected it in fulfillment of a vow that she made having escaped from a deadly storm in 425 on the sea voyage from Constantinople to Ravenna.
 The mosaics depicted the storm, portraits of members of the western and eastern imperial family and the bishop of Ravenna, Peter Chrysologus.
 They are known only from Renaissance sources because almost all were destroyed in 1747.

 Ostrogoths kept alive the tradition in the 6th century, as the mosaics of the Arian Baptistry, Baptistry of Neon, Archbishop's Chapel, and the earlier phase mosaics in the Basilica of San Vitale and Basilica of Sant'Apollinare Nuovo testify.

-After 539, Ravenna was reconquered by the Romans in the form of the Eastern Roman Empire (Byzantine Empire) and became the seat of the Exarchate of Ravenna.
+After 539, Ravenna was conquered by the Byzantines in the form of the Byzantine Empire (Eastern Roman Empire) and became the seat of the Exarchate of Ravenna.
 The greatest development of Christian mosaics unfolded in the second half of the 6th century.
 Outstanding examples of Byzantine mosaic art are the later phase mosaics in the Basilica of San Vitale and Basilica of Sant'Apollinare Nuovo.
 The mosaic depicting Emperor Saint Justinian I and Empress Theodora in the Basilica of San Vitale were executed shortly after the Byzantine conquest.
 The mosaics of the Basilica of Sant'Apollinare in Classe were made around 549.
 The anti-Arian theme is obvious in the apse mosaic of San Michele in Affricisco, executed in 545–547 (largely destroyed; the remains in Berlin).

 The last example of Byzantine mosaics in Ravenna was commissioned by bishop Reparatus between 673 and 679 in the Basilica of Sant'Apollinare in Classe.
 The mosaic panel in the apse showing the bishop with Emperor Constantine IV is obviously an imitation of the Justinian panel in San Vitale.